servolino/TriePrediction/README.md

 # TriePrediction
-Trie data structure with various functions
+Trie data structure built off of an input .txt file.
+Worst case insertion and search is O(k) where k is the length of the string being processed.